iwoithe/Pug/README.md

 ## Installing

 At this time, Pug is a source only distribution.
+Binaries will be provided soon.

 1. Make sure [Python](https://www.python.org/downloads) is installed.
 Both Python 3.7 and 3.8 have been tested.